Opinion by Jack Kelley

 Both these last examples were based on the incorrect belief that the Lord had promised to return within the span of one generation after Israel was re-born as a nation.
 What He really said in effect was that the generation being born when the first of the End Times signs materialized would still be alive at the 2nd Coming.
 Although most agree that the re-birth of Israel was the starting point, it’s the lifetime of those being born then that determines the time span, not the length of a generation.
 But when the rapture didn’t come in 1988, some of these teachers simply switched their starting point to June, 1967, the reunification of Jerusalem, and added 40 years to that, never realizing that it wasn’t the starting point that was wrong, it was the interpretation of the verse.
 June 2007 also came and went without a Rapture.

 Today there’s yet another case of Messianic fever upon us, and it has to do with what I call the Blood Moon Scenario.
-In the year 2015 there will be back to back full lunar eclipses on Passover and Tabernacles.
+In the years 2014 and 2015 there will be back to back full lunar eclipses on Passover and Tabernacles.
 Each will be preceded by a Solar Eclipse, the only such heavenly display in the 21st Century.
-These tandem eclipses also occurred as Israel was being born in 1948 and as Jerusalem was being captured in 1967.
+These tandem eclipses also occurred after Israel was born in 1948 and as Jerusalem was being liberated in 1967.

 Some are teaching that this points to a return of the Lord in September of 2015, based again on an incorrect interpretation of Scripture.
 They’re claiming that Ezekiel 40:1 says that the Lord will return on the 10th day of the first month, and are using Israel’s civil calendar to call that day September 23, 2015, 5 days before the day of the final lunar eclipse, as the day to which Ezekiel was pointing.